sdavas/PostIssue_to_git/README.md

 Instructions:

+use create_issue.php to post
+username,
+password,
-use create_issue.php to post username,password,repository where you want to post issues ,issue title and issue description. all fields are mandatory except issue description.
+repository where you want to post issues , issue title and issue description.

+all fields are mandatory except issue description.

+set post_issues.php in action of form in create_issue.php